PCP and Ketamine Toxicity

 Other symptoms that can occur with ketamine intoxication include the following:[1]

-In general, routine laboratory workup in patients who present with toxicity involving phenylcyclohexyl piperidine (PCP), also known as phencyclidine, should be focused on the following:
+In general, the routine laboratory workup in patients who present with toxicity involving phenylcyclohexyl piperidine (PCP), also known as phencyclidine, should focus on the following:

 Quantitative laboratory analysis is generally not very helpful because serum and urine levels do not reflect the drug's vast lipid storage, nor does the precise serum concentration correlate with the clinical effect.
 Results of toxicologic urine screening may remain positive for several weeks because of PCP's large volume of distribution.